 If you want to move, you may request a room change.
 Room changes under these circumstances are considered emergencies.
 It is typically institutional policy that in emergency room changes, the student is moved to the first available suitable room.
-No Contact Orders can be imposed.
+If you want the accused individual to move and believe that you have been the victim of sexual misconduct, you must be willing to pursue a formal university complaint.
+No Contact Orders can be imposed and room changes for the accused individual can be arranged.
 Other accommodations available to you might include:

-- Assistance from Residential Life staff in completing the relocation. - Arranging to dissolve a housing contract and pro-rating a refund, if appropriate. - · Assistance with or rescheduling an academic assignment (paper, exams, etc. - · Taking an incomplete in a class. - · Assistance with transferring class sections. - · Temporary withdrawal. - · Assistance with alternative course completion options. - · Other accommodations for safety as necessary.
+- Assistance from Residential Life staff in completing the relocation. - Arranging to dissolve a housing contract and pro-rating a refund, if appropriate. - · Assistance with or rescheduling an academic assignment (paper, exams, etc.). - Taking an incomplete in a class. - Assistance with transferring class sections. - Temporary withdrawal. - Assistance with alternative course completion options. - Other accommodations for safety as necessary.